nico935/Tabular-MARL-PGG/README.md

 # Tabular Q-Learning Public Goods Game

-Simple implementation of tabular Q-learning agents in a Public Goods Game.

 ## Summary
 N_AGENTS play the PGG for N_ROUNDS repeatedly.
 After each round they update their Q-table.
 The state consists of the actions of all the agents in the past N_HISTORY rounds, i.e., if history is 2, all agents see the actions of the previous two rounds as the state.